mathrick96/Telegram-Bot/README.md

 pipenv run python -m bot.main
 ```

+---

-## Project Layout
+## Project Structure

 ```
 src/
   bot/
-    main.py       # Telegram handlers, scheduling, DB access story.py      # OpenAI requests for story generation paths.py      # helper paths (config & data)
+    main.py       # Telegram handlers, scheduling, DB access story.py      # OpenAI requests for story generation scheduler.py  # job-queue logic
+    handlers.py   # conversation flow and commands
+    db.py         # SQLite utility functions
+    paths.py      # common paths (config & data)
+    config.json   # topics, languages, CEFR levels
+data/
-    config.json   # list of topics, CEFR levels, and languages data/ users.db        # SQLite database created at runtime
+  users.db        # created at runtime
 ```

+---

 ## Configuration Flow

-* `/start` – greets user and triggers setup.
+* `/start` – introduction and setup guidance
+* `/configure` – interactive setup for language, level, timezone, and daily delivery time
-* `/help` – list available commands.
+* `/help` – list of available commands
-* User selects:

-  * Language (emoji-annotated list from config.json)
-  * CEFR level
-  * Timezone (IANA name, stored permanently)
-  * Daily delivery hour
+* `/stop` – pause daily delivery
-* Bot schedules the next story using the chosen timezone.

-## Delivery Logic

-* At send time, the bot checks whether `last_sent` equals today’s date
-  (in the user’s timezone).
-If so, it skips sending.
-* After a successful send:

-  * `last_sent` is updated.
-  * Any `pending_delivery_time` is applied for tomorrow’s job.
-* The JobQueue is rebuilt on restart so scheduled deliveries persist.
+* `/cancel` – abort current setup process

+---

+## How It Works

+1. Users choose a language, CEFR level, timezone, and delivery time.
+2. The scheduler computes the next send time, ensuring at least 24 hours between stories and adjusting for timezone changes.
+3. At send time, the bot generates a story via OpenAI and records the delivery timestamp in the database to prevent duplicates.
+4. On bot restart, all configured jobs are reloaded to preserve scheduling.

+---

-## Development Tips
+## Development Notes

-* `src/bot/main.py` contains helper `log_all_users()` to inspect the
-  SQLite table.
-* Use the `docker compose logs -f` command or standard logging to trace
-  interactions.
-* Topics and language lists can be extended by editing `config.json`.
+* Database and configuration utilities reside under `src/bot/`.
+* `log_all_users()` and related diagnostics can assist with debugging or inspecting the SQLite data store.
+* The codebase is fully containerized, making it straightforward to deploy to a cloud environment when desired.

+---

 ## Roadmap

 * Vocabulary CSV export
-* User-triggered full translations
+* User-triggered translations
 * Cloud deployment scripts
 * Unit tests and CI pipeline

-Happy language learning!
+---